nacmartin/phpexecjs/README.md

 # Using contexts

 You can set up a context, like libraries and whatnot, that you want to use in your eval'd code.
-This is usef, for instance by the [ReactBundle](https://github.com/limenius/ReactBundle/) to render React server-side.
+This is used for instance by the [ReactBundle](https://github.com/limenius/ReactBundle/) to render React server-side.

 For instance, we can compile CoffeeScript using this feature: